RoboBlocky

 Prime Curriculum: RoboBlocky Math, Computer Science with Robotics, Engineering Design with Robotics, and Robotics and Robotics-Math for Expanded Learning

-The Prime Curriculum is designed for authorized instructors and their students in classroom or expanded learning settings.
-It supports personalized and collaborative learning across various contexts, including core instruction, intervention, supplemental programs, enrichment, and expanded learning.
+The Prime Curriculum is designed for authorized instructors and their students in both classroom and expanded learning settings.
+It supports hands-on personalized and collaborative learning across a range of instructional contexts, including core instruction, acceleration, intervention, supplemental programs, enrichment, and expanded learning opportunities.

 For licensing and access to the Prime Curriculum and Learning Management System (LMS), please contact us.